kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-in-place-update-hooks.md

 Note:
 - All the objects will have the latest API version known by Cluster API.
 - Only spec is provided, status fields are not included
-- When more than one extension will be supported, the current state will already include changes that can handle in-place by other runtime extensions.
+- In a future release, when registering more than one extension for the `CanUpdateMachineSet` will be supported, the current state will already include changes that can be handled in-place by other runtime extensions.

-Example Response
+Example Response:

 ```yaml
 apiVersion: hooks.runtime.cluster.x-k8s.io/v1alpha1